-If you’re traveling with little ones, the Casina di Raffaello is definitely worth visiting.
+If you’re traveling with little ones, the Casina di Raffaello is definitely worth seeing when visiting the Borghese Gallery.
 From the outside, this is a historic building, but inside it’s actually a kids play centre.

 Children between 3 and 10 years old can take part in workshops and activities.
 There’s also a library and bookshop inside the Casina di Raffaello.

-From Tuesdays to Fridays it’s open from 10am until 3.30pm, and at the weekends it’s open from 10am to 6pm.
-However it’s closed all day on Mondays.
-Tickets to the play center cost 7 euro.
+From Tuesdays to Fridays it’s open from 8 am until 2:30-4 pm. it’s closed all day on Mondays.

 6. Temple of Asclepius